Palitana: Palitana temples

 Every devout Jain aspires to climb to the top of the mountain at least once in his lifetime, because of its sanctity.
 Not just the temples on the hill are sacred, but as per Jain Scriptures entire hill is sacred right from top to bottom.
 The journey is arduous.
 The walk up the stone stairway hewn into the mountain face takes about an hour and a half.
 For those unable or unaccustomed to the strain, sling-chairs are available at a bargain.
 The code for the climbers is stringent, in keeping with the rigours of the Jain faith.
 Food must neither be eaten nor carried on the way.
 The descent must begin before it is evening, for no soul can remain atop the sacred mountain during the night.

 Vegetarianism

 In 2014, Palitana became the first city in the world to be legally vegetarian.
 It has outlawed, or made illegal, the buying and selling of meat, fish and eggs, and also related jobs or work, such as fishing and penning 'food animals'.

+Cuisine

+The cuisine of Palitana is influenced by Jainism, which emphasizes nonviolence.
+Jain food excludes root vegetables to avoid harming soil-dwelling organisms.
+Palitana cuisine is based on dal, rice and vegetables.
+Popular dishes include dhokla, fafda, khandvi, gathiya, kadhi, rotlo, sev tameta nu shaak and dah dhokli.